-© 2019, DBRS.
+© 2015, DBRS Limited, DBRS, Inc. and DBRS Ratings Limited (collectively, DBRS).
 All rights reserved.
-The information upon which DBRS ratings and other types of credit opinions and reports are based is obtained by DBRS from sources DBRS believes to be reliable.
-DBRS does not audit the information it receives in connection with the analytical process, and it does not and cannot independently verify that information in every instance.
+The information upon which DBRS ratings and reports are based is obtained by DBRS from sources DBRS believes to be reliable.
+DBRS does not audit the information it receives in connection with the rating process, and it does not and cannot independently verify that information in every instance.
 The extent of any factual investigation or independent verification depends on facts and circumstances.
-DBRS ratings, other types of credit opinions, reports and any other information provided by DBRS are provided "as is" and without representation or warranty of any kind.
-DBRS hereby disclaims any representation or warranty, express or implied, as to the accuracy, intellness, completeness, merchantability, fitness for any particular purpose or non-infrigement of any of such information.
-In no event shall DBRS or its directors, officers, employees, independent contractors, agents and representatives (collectively, DBRS Representatives) be liable (1) for any inaccuracy, delay, loss of data, interruption in service, error or ormission or for any damages resulting therefrom, or (2) for any direct, indirect, incidental, special, compensatory or consequential damages arising from any use of ratings and rating reports or arising from any error (negligent or otherwise) or other circumstance or contingency within or outside the control of DBRS or any DBRS Representative, in connection with or related to obtaining, collecting, compiling, analyzing, interpreting, communicating, publishing or delivering any such information.
-Ratings and other types of credit opinions issued by DBRS are, and must be construed solely as, statements of opinion and not statements of fact as to credit worthiness or recommendations to purchase, sell or hold any securities.
-A report with respect to a DBRS rating or other credit opinion is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and its agents in connectio
+DBRS ratings, reports and any other information provided by DBRS are provided "as is" and without representation or warranty of any kind.
+DBRS hereby disclaims any representation or warranty, express or implied, as to the accuracy, the information.
+In no event shall DBRS or its directors, officers, employees, independent or intractors, agents and representatives (collectively, DBRS Representatives) be liable (1) for any inaccuracy, delay, loss of data, interruption in service, error or omission or for any damages resulting therefrom, or (2) for any direct, incidental, special, compensatory or consequential damages arising from any use of ratings and rating reports or arising from any error (negligent or otherwise) or other circumstance or contingency within or outside the control of DBRS or any DBRS Representative, in connection with or related to obtaining, collecting, compiling, analyzing, interpreting, communicating, publishing or delivering any such information.
+Ratings and other opinions issued by DBRS are, and must be construed solely as, statements of opinion and not statements of fact as to credit worthiness or recommendations to purchase, sell or hold any securities.
+A report providing a DBRS rating is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and from subscribers to its website.
+DBRS is not responsible for the content or operation of third party websites accessed through hypertext or other computer links and DBRS shall have no liabili